foundry-rs/book/src/tutorials/forking-mainnet-with-cast-anvil.md

-## Forking Mainnet with Cast and Anvil
+## Forking Mainnet with Cast and Era Test Node

 ### Introduction